heeropang/VirtualPullDown/README.md

 ### :star: One step post-processing with `makefig_auto.py`
 The code returns a concatenated figure of PAE and plots of pTM and ipTM.

-Here's how you run the script.
+Here are two ways you can run the script...
 ![example](./postprocessing/figures/command_makefig_auto.png)

 ```Python
 #!/usr/bin/env python
 """